CodeForPittsburgh/law-reading-robot-data/supabase/README.md

 ## Initial Setup (Admin Only)

-1. Type `supabase init` to setup configuration for developing locally
+1. Type `supabase init` from the command line in the root directory to setup configuration for developing locally
 2. If not already logged in, type `supabase login` and follow the prompts
 3. Link local Supabase project to Supabase Cloud project by typing `supabase link  --project-ref vsumrxhpkzegrktbtcui`
    1. Note that is project reference ID is specific to the Supabase project.
 This is found in the Supabase Cloud project settings.